mquantin/rdf2graphML/README.md

 # About the scripts
 One part is done for converting RDF in graphML
 Some assumption are done.
 The value of the following properties won't create new node.
 - `rdf:type`
 - `rdfs:label`
-- any value that is not an URI but a string
+- any value that is not an URI but a dataType (literal, date, integer or whatever).

-Instead of creating new nodes, a node attribute is added.
+In these cases, instead of creating new nodes, a node attribute is added.
+So it doesn't care if the property is declared as owl:objectProperty or owl:dataTypeProperty.

 When a node is defined outside the local namespace (e.g. thesaurus URI), `prefLabel` attribute is fetched from that remote URI.